 As I mentioned above in a slightly different way, starting a dialogue with an interested prospect is the best use of cold outreach.
 Your desired result should be somewhere between the stages of marketing qualified and sales qualified.
 Cold outreach intended results land somewhere between those levels of qualification.

 The subject of message copy is so broad and deep that it can have an entire blog (post) dedicated to it.
 So I’ll tackle that topic on another day, the current post discusses message copy within the scope of getting the email delivered and opened WITHOUT creating a tricked or baited feeling in the recipient’s mind.

-Since I wrote about the kind of placeholders you can use in subject line in the static vs dynamic placeholders subject lines, it’s only fair that I do the same for message copy as well.
+Since I wrote about the kind of placeholders you can use in the subject line in the static vs dynamic placeholders subject lines, it’s only fair that I do the same for message copy as well.